OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/author-highlight-video/README.md

 ## Summary

 Showcase your video content in style with the <b>Author Highlight Video Card</b>.
-Perfect for a variety of video types including tutorials, interviews, or creative showcases, this card is designed for customization.
+Perfect for a variety of video types including <b>tutorials</b>, <b>interviews</b>, or <b>creative showcases</b>, this card is designed for customization.
 Add your titles, descriptions, and author info to create a personalized and engaging video experience.

 _bot-sent_ card example: